Altizo/privatEXp_GEN/README.md

 # privatEXp_GEN
-For the script to work, you need to substitute the necessary data in the ".env" file
+For work, you need to substitute the necessary data in the ".env" file